performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Operational and Infrastructure Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PCPtool summariesoperational support toolsinfrastructure support
-toolsPCP provides the following tools to support the PCP infrastructure
+PCP provides the following tools to support the PCP infrastructure
 and assist operational procedures for PCP deployment in a production
 environment: